Whitehaven R.L.F.C.: 2010 Reformation

-Whitehaven would play in the Championship for the first time in four years after they took the 2019 League One title with 32 points from 20 games.
+In 2020, Whitehaven played in the Championship following their promotion from League 1 after winning the title with 32 points from 20 games.
 In the 2021 Championship season, Whitehaven finished sixth on the table and qualified for the playoffs.
 In the first week of the playoffs, they were defeated 24-20 by Halifax which ended their season.
 In the 2022 RFL Championship season, Whitehaven finished 10th on the table.
+The following season, Whitehaven finished 12th on the table.